 Shorter hair = less time.
 Longer hair = more time.
 Thin hair = less time.
 Thicker hair = more time.

-The best estimate I can give you is once I get my hands in there and start doing a few dreads.
-Then I know how well your hair takes to the dreading process.
+The best estimate we can give you is once we get our hands in there and start doing a few locs.
+Then we'll know how well your hair takes to the dreading process.
 Also, we'll start the session out by learning what you're looking for.
 Thin ones?
 Fat ones?
 Style and scalp placement?
-From there, I separate all your hair into sections so that we are happy with the layout.
-Now we know how many dreads you're going to have and after I do the first few, we do another advanced mathematical equation and can get a pretty good estimate on what time we'll be done.
+From there, we separate all your hair into sections so that we are happy with the layout.
+Now we know how many dreads you're going to have and after we do the first few, we do another advanced mathematical equation and can get a pretty good estimate on what time we'll be done.

 Grab the tail, split it in two parts and them pull upwards to pack the rest of the hair tightly into the dread.
 Then let go and part the same tail in a different way, grabbing two different sections and pulling upwards again.
 Then use your fingers to smooth out the hair at the bottom so that it's not in two distinct pieces like a pincher.

 After a little while, you won't need to do this anymore and the hair at the bottom of the dread will start to lock up.
 After a few months, you can decide what you want the hair at the bottom to look like.
-Smooth and undreaded or rounded dreaded tips.
-I can hook you up with this when it's time.
+Smooth and unlocked or rounded locked tips.
+We can hook you up with this when it's time.

 What do I do with the tails of my new dreads?